HOW TO COMPLETE THE PC8 OVERSEAS APPLICATION FORM

 Original identification must be provided with all applications.
 No copies are accepted.

-FOR ADULT APPLICATIONS – please refer to the instructions on page 2 of the application form for a list of what ID is acceptable.
+FOR ADULT APPLICATIONS – please click here for a list of what ID is acceptable.
 You will need to supply ID that meets one of the combinations listed.

-FOR CHILD APPLICATIONS – one piece of photo ID is required for the lodging parent.
-If lodging by mail, either parent can provide original ID.
+FOR CHILD APPLICATIONS – one piece of government-issued photo ID (e.g. passport or driving licence) is required for the lodging parent.
+No ID is required for the child.

 RETURN OF ORIGINAL DOCUMENTS